cleanlab/cleanlab/README.rst

 |

 ``cleanlab`` is a machine learning python package for learning with noisy labels and cleaning label errors in datasets.
-This package:
+It

-* cleans/finds label errors in small or massive datasets
+* cleans/finds label errors in small or massive datasets.
-* state-of-the-art learning with noisy labels (multiclass, works with any classifier, any amount of noise)
+* state-of-the-art learning with noisy labels (multiclass, works with any classifier, any amount of noise).
 * estimates the latent noisy channel, label prior distribution, and much more.

-This package implements a family of theory and algorithms called confident learning.
+``cleanlab`` implements a family of theory and algorithms known as confident learning.

 ``cleanlab`` is:
 ----------------